-I will do my best to:
+will do my best to:

 - 1. Do my class work to the best of my ability. - Attend school (the gates will be locked at 8.35am from September 2020) and be punctual to lessons. - Record my homework & check the website.
 Do it as well as I can and hand in my homework on time. - Pay attention to advice about how to improve my work and to act on the advice. - 5.
 Treat all people with respect and kindness. - 6.
-Follow all the school rules. - Co-operate with those who are trying to help me resolve any difficulties. - Pass on school letters to my parents and bring back reply slips. - Endeavour to keep my attendance above 96% across as school year - 10.
-Choose to wear the correct uniform including appropriate plain black shoes or trainers with no visible logos; school polo shirt or school jumper; loose-fitting black or dark grey trousers with pockets or loose-fitting knee length black or dark grey skirt with no false nails, facial piercings (except one stud in each ear), only natural coloured hair. - 11.
-Switch off mobile phones and store them out of sight in a bag or coat pocket between 8.40am and 3.05pm.
+Follow all the school rules - Co-operate with those who are trying to help me resolve any difficulties. - Pass on school letters to my parents and bring back reply slips. - Endeavour to keep my attendance above 96% across as school year - 10.
+Choose to wear the correct uniform including appropriate plain black shoes or trainers with no visible logos; school polo shirt or school jumper; loose-fitting black trousers with pockets or loose-fitting knee length black skirt with no false nails, facial piercings (except one stud in each ear), only natural coloured hair. - Switch off mobile phones and store them out of sight in a bag or coat pocket between 8.40am and 3.05pm.

-Signed on behalf of the school Date 15.05.20
+Signed on behalf of the school Date